isolver/ioHub/docs/iohub/api_and_manual/devices.rst

     has an identical public interface that is used by the PsychoPy script.
-    Therefore, providing documentation for the ioHub Process Devices and DeviceEvents is also providing the API specification that can be used by the PsychoPy Process ( and it is much easier to document Classes that exist for a period longer than just when the psychoPy process runs.) :)
+    Therefore, providing documentation for the ioHub Process Devices and DeviceEvents is also providing the API specification that can be used by the PsychoPy Process ( and it is much easier to document classes that exist for a period longer than just when the PsychoPy process runs.) :)

 The Root Device and DeviceEvent Classes
 #########################################